mverboom/build/MULTI.md

 ## Debclean script

-The debclean script was named debclean and specifically for debian.
+The debclean script was named debclean and specifically for Debian.
 However, the configuration file only has support for 1 post processing command.
 The best solution seems to be to change the debclean script to a generic clean script, that runs the appropriate action depending on the type of packaging